JoaoAJMatos/WabiSaby/README.md

 WabiSaby uses SQLite for data storage. **No additional setup is required** - the database is automatically created and initialized on first run.

-- The database file is created at `storage/data/wabisaby.db`
+- The database file is created at `{STORAGE_DIR}/data/wabisaby.db` (default location depends on platform)
-- The `better-sqlite3` package (already included) handles all SQLite operations
+- Uses Bun's built-in SQLite support (`bun:sqlite`) - no external dependencies needed
-- **No system-level SQLite installation needed** - everything is handled by the Node.js package
+- **No system-level SQLite installation needed** - everything is handled by Bun's native SQLite

 </details>